 - Can be somewhat unforgiving for inexperienced drivers, prone to fishtailing.
 Poor traction in wet conditions

-- Fairly stiff ride which might be uncomfortable for some
+- A fairly stiff ride which might be uncomfortable for some

 - Some parts and repairs can be expensive, especially engine and transmission

-S2000 are quite reliable.
-Most issues are usually related to how well the car was maintained (or lack thereof) and how it was driven.
-Obviously, an S2K that has been modified or raced is likely to have more problems than a stock one.
-Not to mention, accident damage is common and like any used vehicle, it should be inspected prior to purchase.
+S2000 is quite reliable.
+Most issues are usually related to how well the car was maintained (or lack thereof), and how it was driven.
+An S2K that has been modified or raced is likely to have more problems than a stock one.
+Not to mention, accident damage is common, and like any used vehicle, it should be inspected before purchase.
 With that said, here are some frequently reported issues with the S2000.

 High oil consumption is a recurring theme for many 1999-2003 models.
-Consuming a quart per 1000 miles is not unheard of although many times this is related to driving habits as VTEC motors tend to consume some oil at higher RPM’s.
+Consuming a quart per 1000 miles is not unheard of, although many times this is related to driving habits as VTEC motors tend to consume some oil at higher RPMs.
 However, it could also be a sign the motor is due for a rebuild which can be costly.
-Oil consumption issues were largely fixed by 2004 and did not affect the 2.2-liter (F22C1) engine.
+Oil consumption issues were largely fixed by 2004 and did not affect the 2.2-litre (F22C1) engine.

-A second problem which affected the early production 2-liter (F20C) were cracked intake valve retainers due to overrevving the engine.
-Usually, it was a cumulative effect over time but should the retainer fail, expect to be in for some expensive engine repairs.
+A second problem which affected the early production 2-litre (F20C) was cracked intake valve retainers due to overrevving the engine.
+Usually, it was a cumulative effect over time, but should the retainer fail, expect to be in for some expensive engine repairs.
 Fortunately, the solution is fairly easy and cheap, with parts costing less than $200 and can be done with basic hand tools in your garage.
 It is usually advised to replace the valve retainers when buying a used 1999-2003 S2K.
 The F22C1 came with upgrade retainers and did not have this issue.

-Lastly, is the timing chain tensioner, especially on high-mileage motors.
+Lastly is the timing chain tensioner, especially on high-mileage motors.
 Like the valve retainers, it’s a fairly inexpensive and easy fix.
 Fortunately, you’ll usually have an audible warning such as a ticking or tapping sound coming from the engine at idle well before it fails.
-There are stronger, aftermarket tensioners available that addressed this issue as well.
+There are stronger, aftermarket tensioners available that address this issue as well.

 The S2000 has held its value and will likely become more expensive over the years as demand increases.
 Clean, accident-free, and unmodified models along with the Club Racer and the JDM-only Type-V and Type-S sell for a premium.
 Pricing typically ranges from $15,000-$25,000 USD.

-There are not many directly comparable alternatives that were convertible and came with an N/A 4-cylinder engine in the $30,000 price range when new.
-The closest spec’d competitor is the Mazda MX-5, however it was cheaper and had less horsepower.
+There are not many directly comparable alternatives that were convertible and came with a N/A 4-cylinder engine in the $30,000 price range when new.
+The closest spec’d competitor is the Mazda MX-5; however, it was cheaper and had less horsepower.
 The BMW Z4 and Nissan 370 Fairlady are similar in terms of performance and were available as convertibles but had 6-cylinder engines.